Sagelt/beyond/index.md

 any time an adventurer can mark off one supply to grab a useful item from their pack that would reasonably be part of their kit.

+Most items originated from the original fantasy world.
+Those that come from the various collided ages and worlds are called **relics**.
+Relics are not inherently magical or powerful.
+In fact most function as they would where they came from, even if they do not have things they would normally require like gasoline or electricity.
+But being from a different existence does mean that they can behave differently---some moves trigger when interacting with relics.

 ## Coin & The Economy

 Money is tracked in coin.
 Coin is the various currencies that circulate